MohammadShakiba/CP2K_Libra_Manual/convergence_analysis/Readme.md

 chmod +x conv_anal.sh
 ```
 Then one should have loaded the CP2K executable.
 Note that the extension of the CP2K should be modified in the bash file (we use `.psmp` version).
 This is done either by `module load` or adding the CP2K executable file to the `PATH` variable.
 Another way is to create a
-shortcut of the excutable in this folder.
+shortcut of the excutable in this folder (which is done through `ln -s` command).
 Here are three examples (you will need to add this to your submit file if you want to run it through `sbatch` or `qsub`):
 ```
 module load cp2k-6.1
 ```